 Bright citrus juice, flavorful beer and tequila blanco add refreshing flavor to this twist on a classic Bloody Mary.
-Michelada Bloody Marias are just the thing for lazy brunches, backyard parties, and friendly fiestas!
+This Michelada Bloody Mary recipe is just the thing for lazy brunches, backyard parties, and friendly fiestas!

 Bloody Marys play a pretty big role in my life.

 Not only are they my favorite breakfast food, but I also enjoy one at the end of a strenuous day here at the home office (I’m kidding, it’s awesome here).

 When my friends and I go out to breakfast, we don’t choose restaurants based on the quality of their breakfast menu.
 We choose based on the quality of their Bloody Marys.
 Bonus points if they have a build-your-own bar!